stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-Anyone who trades with insider information will be fined and jailed: it is a crime, don't mess with [the SEC](https://www.sec.gov/) (Security Exchange Commission).
+Anyone who trades and buys stocks based on insider information will be fined and jailed: it is a crime, don't mess with [the SEC](https://www.sec.gov/) (Security Exchange Commission).

 &nbsp;

 #### B) You know someone who can influence macro economic and political events

-Politicians and insider trades are disclosed on the [SEC's website](https://www.sec.gov/) we track them and notify you for stocks you follow in [HelloStocker App](https://www.hellostocker.com).
+Politicians and insider trades are disclosed on the [SEC's website](https://www.sec.gov/) we track what they buy / sell and notify you for stocks you follow in [HelloStocker App](https://www.hellostocker.com).

 &nbsp;